+We perform numerical experiments, where the out-of-sample performance of the proposed approach is analyzed with respect to several classes of synthetic combinatorial optimization problems.
+Importantly, we exploit the abovementioned theoretical results to provide some intuition for a numerical validation of our approach.
+In particular, it turns out that solutions with a reasonably good quality can be obtained whenever the relative difference between sample sizes is sufficiently small or the data set is biased towards the lower expected costs.

+Admittedly, our theoretical results exploit a component-wise decomposition of the objective criterion.
+Therefore, it would be interesting to consider some other risk measures, especially those that do not account for any covariance information among the cost coefficients (but may account for some variance information).
+To the best of our knowledge, an accurate estimation of the covariance matrix for incomplete data sets is rather challenging; we refer, e.g., to \cite{Liu2019} where this problem is addressed for a particular class of data-generating distributions.
 In addition, a rather natural step forward is to extend the current results to the case of a continuous support.
 We refer the reader to Section 5 in \cite{VanParys2020} for the related discussion in the case of complete data.
-Finally, it is still an open question whether the proposed distributionally robust optimization approach provides strongly optimal prediction (prescription) rules or not.
+Finally, it remains an open question whether the proposed approach provides strongly optimal prediction (prescription) rules or not.

-\textbf{Acknowledgments.} The article was prepared within the framework of the Basic Research Program at the National Research University Higher School of Economics (Sections 1-2).
-The research of Sergey S. Ketkov is funded by RFBR according to the research project №20-37-90060 (Section 3-5).
+\textbf{Acknowledgments.} The authors would like to thank Dr. Oleg Prokopyev for his helpful comments and suggestions.
+The article was prepared within the framework of the Basic Research Program at the National Research University Higher School of Economics (Sections~ 1-2).
+The research is funded by RSF project №22-11-00073~(Sections 3-5).

 \textbf{Conflict of interest:} The authors declare that they have no conflict of interest.